Afarin Lahori

-Faqirullah is revered throughout the Punjab, Punjab, Hazara and Kashmir.
+Faqirullah is revered throughout the Punjab, Hazara and Kashmir.
 He maintained good relationships with local scholars and Mughal officials before opting for a secluded life.
 His work earned respect from contemporary and subsequent writers and poets.

 Early life

 Faqirullah Afarin Lahori was born in c.
 1660 in Lahore, Punjab during the Mughal Empire, into the Juya clan of Punjabi Shia Muslim Gujjars.
-He was born in Lahore but is original place of origin is obscure.
+He was probably born in Lahore, although the original place of origin is uncertain.
 Although a Sufi by nature, he was not affiliated to any Sufi order, and spent a life of seclusion at Lahore.

 Poetic works

 The "Kuliyate Afarin" is considered his masterpiece.
 In its ending verses, Afarin Lahori listed major genres of Punjabi poetry and his predecessor Punjabi.
 His Mathnawis attained much fame were;